Skip to main content

 Insights from the TRAVERSE Trial

-A landmark study, the TRAVERSE trial, provided significant clarity on the of testosterone therapy.
+A landmark study, the TRAVERSE trial, provided significant clarity on the cardiovascular safety of testosterone therapy.
 This large, randomized, placebo-controlled trial specifically investigated men with hypogonadism who also had pre-existing cardiovascular disease or a high risk for it.
 Participants were treated with a transdermal testosterone gel.
 The primary finding was that, over a mean follow-up of 33 months, testosterone therapy was noninferior to placebo regarding major adverse cardiac events (MACE), which includes heart attack and stroke.

 This was a reassuring result for the medical community and for individuals considering hormonal optimization.
 The study did, however, find a higher incidence of atrial fibrillation, pulmonary embolism, and acute kidney injury in the testosterone group.
-These findings underscore that while the overall risk of MACE was not increased with the use of in this population, careful monitoring and consideration of an individual’s specific risk factors for these particular conditions are essential parts of a responsible treatment protocol.
+These findings underscore that while the overall risk of MACE was not increased with the use of transdermal gel in this population, careful monitoring and consideration of an individual’s specific risk factors for these particular conditions are essential parts of a responsible treatment protocol.

 Table 1 ∞ Comparative Overview of Testosterone Administration Methods